-Somehow iit seems to vary in inverse proportion to the age of the youngest speakers (and the temperature).
-Last year my parents, two old friends and I chose a concolor fir in about 10 minutes.
+Somehow the time it takes to choose a tree seems to vary in inverse proportion to the age of the youngest speakers — and in direct proportion to the temperature.
+Not long ago my parents, two old friends and I chose a concolor fir in about 10 minutes.
 Concolor has a citrus tang and thick, softish needles.
 This one needed trimming to fit into a small room in my parents’ house, which was built in the 1700s for people my size.

-Here are the local tree farms we have gathered this season.
+Here are the local tree farms and plant nurseries we have gathered and updated in 2019.
 If you know of more, we welcome your thoughts.
-And as the season goes on, we encourage you to call ahead to check on trees and weather before you head out.
-In the photo above, Dorothy and Mark Alford’s family chooses a tree at Crane Hill Tree Farm.
-Photo by Susan Geller (taken Dec.
-2009)
+And some tree farms stay open only as long as the trees last, so as the season goes on, we encourage you to call ahead to check on trees, open hours and weather before you head out.

 Crane Hill Tree Farm